 After a short customs check of our van during which they (thank God) did not attempt to investigate our carefully constructed trunk puzzle, we could drive the van in the Chunnel train and head off to Folkestone.
 Once arrived in the UK we put our clocks one hour back, reminded ourselves to drive at the left side of the road from now on and headed off to London.
 The aim was to drive past London that evening so we would no longer have to drive the very busy M25 on Saturday morning.

 The M25 lived up to its reputation so even with only 140 miles to drive from Folkestone to Bicester and winning an hour by entering the UK time zone, it was still past midnight by the time we finally arrived at our hotel.
 And the bar was closed !
 Rock ‘n roll, dear readers!!!

 After a short night where some of us actually managed to sleep a bit, we quickly checked the van on the hotel parking.
 Luckily all equipment was still in it, this was one of the things we had been worrying about from the beginning.
 We often hear horror stories of stolen instruments so this was a bit of a stressy itch in the back of everyone’s head all weekend.
 After having a typical UK breakfast together, we hit the road again heading North.
 Steve was sending us pictures of the stage, mixing board and the venue.
 Things looked really professional!
 Excitement grew, together with our fatigue but this was totally worth it.

 Around noon, we finally entered Manchester and after a bit of looking for the right entrance, we parked the van at the back of the venue.
 We had made it in time !
 No time to eat or rest, time to unload all our stuff and try to find Jon-Paul, the two Ians and off course Steve … we had a show to play !

-Check back for the next chapter in this story: I LOVE IT WHEN A PLAN COMES TOGETHER
+NEXT: Chapter 13: I LOVE IT WHEN A PLAN COMES TOGETHER